deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 added 4969 and removed 6299 lines of code, netting to an impressive **removal of 1330 Lines of Code**.
 It fundamentally changed how "identity" is handled in chatmail V2 messaging.
 Chatmail clients, though?
-They needn't do much more than pulling in a V2 core version, drop some UI elements, adapt some APIs and enjoy compatilibity and consistency benefits, as good as it gets.
+They don't need to do much more than pulling in a V2 core version, drop some UI elements, adapt some APIs and enjoy compatibility and consistency benefits, as good as it gets.

 Third, low-level chatmail core developments are moored to UI and UX goals, and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).
-The protocol and cryptography experts accept to be constrained in their designs which must fit actual UI and UX goals, not the other way round.
+The protocol- and cryptography-experts accept constraining their designs so that they fit actual UI and UX goals, not the other way round.
 And providing smoothly distributed upgrading across the ecosystem is a key UX goal, if there ever was one.

 Fourth, luck.
 We may have been just lucky, all things considered :)

-"Nothing works all the time" is a long running meme in chatmail circles, with a double meaning.
+"Nothing works all the time" is a long-running meme in chatmail circles, with a double meaning.
 It was probably coined around the second [10-day gathering in Kyiv 2019](https://delta.chat/en/2019-05-08-xyiv).